jessehamner/BingoCards/README.md

 ## Introduction

 The list of phrases (and don't make any individual phrase very long) needs to be semicolon-separated text, with a small bit of LaTeX encompassing the list.
+You can make the list about anything; I have added a vice-presidential list too, but the relevant words will always change.

 ```LaTeX
 \myItems{Believe me;